Elliptical Knee pain resulting from an elliptical machine is likely the result of various factors.

-He let me know that he was trying to get fit, he had exercised frequently in the past but was inactive as of right now.
-Plus he had an old knee injury and in the past he liked using the elliptical machine.
+He let me know that he was trying to get fit.
+He had exercised frequently but was inactive as of right now.
+Plus, he had an old knee injury and liked using the elliptical machine in the past.

-He asked me, “Why might my knee bother me while using the elliptical trainer?”
+He asked, “Why might my knee bother me while using the elliptical trainer?”

 This was the answer that I gave him:

 3 Reasons Why Your Client has Knee Pain While on the Elliptical Trainer